Individualized Food Service & Receptions

 Plan ahead to make culinary events and receptions safe, comfortable and enjoyable for all attendees.

 Integral parts of any event is dining and receptions.
 Not only are they terrific ways to network, but to relax after a day filled with meetings.
-The pandemic has put a damper on how event attendees can mingle, but that is not to say it cannot be done safely and with integrity.
+The last year has made us pivot and change how event attendees mingle, but that is not to say it cannot be done safely and with integrity.

 For some, the new protocols equate to an improved and even more elegant overall experience.

 "I realized that by sitting with four people at the table, you actually have a chance to talk to more people than with rounds of 10, where you usually only talk to one or two people," one attendee recently shared in a post-event survey after ALHI's Leadership Summit event at The Cloister at Sea Island.
 "I also realized that the cafeteria-style that has taken over buffet is actually more elegant!"

 When she was planning and executing events across the U.S., Katie Bohrer, CMP, ALHI Vice President, Meeting Design & Experience kept attendees' health and safety, as well as experiences, top of mind.
 First and foremost, she urges planners to utilize open air and outdoor spaces as much as possible.
 With the winter months settling in, time outdoors may be limited, but there are still ways to host attendees safely and comfortably.